tpauldike/Fix_My_Code_Challenge/0x00-challenge/README.md

              tmp_result.append(str(i))
      print(" ".join(tmp_result))
  ```
- Well, you may compared my code and this to see what I figured out was the problem
+ Well, you may compare my code to what is displayed here, to see what I figured out was the problem

 ### 1. [Print Square](./1-print_square.js)
 This `javascript` program is supposed to print a square with the character `#` whose size is the number passed to it on the command line (as an argument) when running it, but it had some bug in this particular line of code: